IDEA Part B Issue Brief: Personnel Qualifications

 Implications for ASHA Members

-The danger in these changes is that local education agencies (LEAs) may be tempted to turn to state education agencies (SEAs) to lower personnel standards when faced with difficulties finding qualified personnel to fill vacancies.
+The danger in these changes is that local education agencies (LEAs) may be tempted to turn to state education agencies (SEAs) to lower personnel standards when faced with difficulties finding appropriate personnel to fill vacancies.
 This could have grave consequences for the students receiving related services.
-Just as it is recognized that highly qualified classroom teachers are needed to maximize students' progress—and is mandated under the No Child Left Behind (NCLB) Act—so too are highly qualified related services providers needed to meet the challenges of today's complex and diverse student population.

 The use of unqualified providers could lead to misidentification of students in need of special services, and could significantly impede the progress that students make in mastering specific skills and strategies as well as their application of those skills and strategies to academic achievement and functional performance.
 This short-term solution not only fails to meet student needs in an efficient and effective manner, but also can, in the long run, exacerbate the personnel shortage by inflating caseloads.